0n0w1c/electric-grid/readme.md

 Build a main power grid using huge poles, to operate similar to a main bus.
 Transformators separate the high voltage main bus from low voltage distribution, think splitters.
 Medium, big and huge poles transmit power, function similar to that of belts.
-And small poles and substations function as inserters.
+And small poles and substations function as the inserters.

+ToDo:
+Check if transformator is placed in an electric pole supply area. api call to check if powered. try again to add pump test minus the copper connections, should work.